 You can also add extra characters and punctuation marks to make your password even stronger.

 Using a strong password is the most important thing you can do to help keep your account secure.
-If you aren’t sure if you have a strong password, visit My Apple ID to reset your password as soon as possible.
+If you aren’t sure if you have a strong password, visit your Apple ID account page to reset your password as soon as possible.

 Apple offers an optional security enhancement for your Apple ID called two-step verification.
-Two-step verification requires you to verify your identity using one of your devices before you can make changes to your account information at My Apple ID, sign in to iCloud, or make an iTunes, App, or iBooks Store purchase from a new device.
-Learn more about two-step verification.
+Two-step verification requires you to verify your identity using one of your devices before you can make changes to your account information at your Apple ID account page, sign in to iCloud, or make an iTunes, App, or iBooks Store purchase from a new device.

 Encryption and SSL

 All web pages where you can view or change your Apple ID utilize Secure Sockets Layer (SSL) to protect your privacy.
-Look for the lock icon in your browser when accessing your account at My Apple ID to know your session is fully encrypted and secure.
+Look for the lock icon in your browser when accessing your account at your Apple ID account page to know your session is fully encrypted and secure.

 Employee privacy and security policies